Are you approaching peri-menopause or menopause and wondering “What happened to my butt”!

 Squat, Squat and Squat!

-Also try holding your squat in the lowest position for a count of 3-5 seconds before you come up.
+Hold your squat in the lowest position for a count of 3-5 seconds before you come up.
 Nice and slow and controlled!

-I have some great tips on Instagram and Facebook for squatting and reverse lunging (another great one for your butt).
+I’ve got great tips on Instagram and Facebook for squatting and reverse lunging (another great one for your butt).
 Check out the posts in the first week of September 2018.

 Exercise Sliders can be brought on Amazon.